altimin/WebFundamentals/src/content/en/fundamentals/accessibility/how-to-review.md

 If you’ve built a custom control then a user should be able to reach _all_ of its functionality using only the keyboard.
-See [Managing Focus In Components](/web/fundamentals/accessibility/focus/using-tabindex#managing_focus_in_components) for techniques on ensuring good keyboard access.
+See [Managing Focus In Components](/web/fundamentals/accessibility/focus/using-tabindex#managing_focus_in_components) for techniques on improving keyboard access.

 ### Don’t forget offscreen content
 Many sites have offscreen content that is present in the DOM but not visible,